 One Tiny Problem and One Simple Solution

 Now, there’s one obvious issue with flextime - if everyone comes at different times, how can you make sure that they’re all working as much as you’re paying them to?

 Are your employees using flexible working hours as a perfect cover-up for stealing time or is work actually getting done?

 Getting to the bottom of this would require coming in when the first employee does and leaving with the last one.
 Which comes down to a 13-hour shift.

-Or, you know, you could implement a time tracking application like Insightful and let the software do all the dirty work.
+Or, you know, you could implement a remote working monitoring software solution like Insightful and let the software do all the dirty work.
 All you have to do is take a quick look at the reports every once in a while to make sure that everything is as it should be.

 Why Time Tracker is a Perfect Sidekick

 There are several ways you can use time tracking tools to maintain high productivity levels with flexible work schedules, but first you need to build trust and accountability.

 To do that, make sure you:

 - Adopt a results-oriented approach factoring in KPIs and deliverables instead of simply hours spent